All Episodes

 Now I may have to rethink it.

-Here's a story from a Lodi.
+Here's a story from Lodi.

 When a dump truck backed into Curtis Gokey's car, Curtis Gokey decided to sue the city for damage.

-The only thing is he was the one driving the dump truck that backed into his own car.
+The only thing is, he was the one driving the dump truck that backed into his own car.

-You can't sue your spouse for do you can sue your spouse for divorce, but you can't sue your spouse for negligence, Schwabauer said.
+You can sue your spouse for divorce, but you can't sue your spouse for negligence, Schwalbauer said.

 They're a married couple under California law.